Marc Laidlaw

 Marc Laidlaw is an American writer.
-Until 2016, he was a writer for the video game company Valve, where he worked on the Half-Life and Portal series.
+Between 1997 and 2016, he was a writer for the video game company Valve, where he worked on the Half-Life and Portal series.

-Before joining Valve, Laidlaw was a novelist working in the fantasy and horror genres.
+Before joining Valve, Laidlaw was a novelist working in fantasy and horror.
 In 1996 he won the International Horror Guild Award for his novel The 37th Mandala.
 In 2025, Laidlaw's 1983 short story "400 Boys" was adapted as an episode of the Netflix series Love, Death & Robots.

-Biography
+Career

 Laidlaw attended the University of Oregon, where he tried, and was discouraged by, punched card computer programming.
-He wrote short stories and his first novel, Dad's Nuke, was published in 1985.
-This was followed by several more novels over the next decade, while working as a legal secretary in San Francisco.

-Laidlaw had played computer and arcade games, but was not intrigued until he played Myst (1993).
-He obsessed over Myst and bought a new computer so that he could play it.
-He wrote The Third Force (1996), a tie-in novel based on the world of the Gadget computer game.
+While working at the Pacific Gas and Electric Company, Laidlaw wrote the novel Dad's Nuke, which he followed with the novels 37th Mandala, Kalifornia and The Orchid Eater.
+He wrote a series of articles for Wired profiling the video game developer id Software.
+He was commissioned to write a novelization of the FMV adventure game Gadget by the Japanese developer Synergy.
+Gadget was unsuccessful, but Laidlaw was excited by the creative process of game development.
+While writing another id profile, he began asking about game design and exploring opportunities in the industry.